ChromAIca/ChromAIca.github.io/Paid_Eval_ImagenHub/README.md

 * SC=1 : All the conditions are following >75% of the requirement.
 You agree that the overall idea is correct.

 General Rules for Perceptual Realism (PR) scoring:
-* PR=0: Obvious distortion/artifacts at first glance
+* PR=0: Obvious distortion/artifacts that are unrecognizable at first glance
 * PR=0.5: Unnatural sense of detail feeling in some area (You find out the image looks strange after examining it carefully.)
 * PR=1: You agree that the image generally look real (doesn't have to be 100% perfect.
 Like 90% is good enough.)